Blue Man Group (Universal Orlando): Closure and return to Orlando

 On February 1, 2021, it was announced that the Blue Man Group would be ending their residency at Universal Orlando, due to the impact of the coronavirus pandemic affecting its operations.
 After shutting down along with the rest of the resort on the night of March 15, 2020 due to the pandemic, the residency remained closed even after the resort reopened in June 2020.
 The show had not been operating for nearly a year at the time of the announcement.
 Beginning with the 2021 holiday season, Soundstage 18 now houses the seasonal musical stage show, The Grinchmas Who-liday Spectacular.

-On June 27, 2024, the Blue Man Group announced their return to Orlando with a new residency at the Icon Park, about two miles South from Universal Orlando, at International Drive.
-Initially expected for late 2024, the Blue Man Group's new residency at Icon Park was originally set to open on April 3, 2025, but has been postponed due to construction delays.
+On June 27, 2024, the Blue Man Group announced their return to Orlando with a new residency at the Icon Park, about two miles south from Universal Orlando, at International Drive.
+The Blue Man Group's new residency at Icon Park opened on May 1, 2026 in a 790-seat theater that was constructed at Icon Park, behind the Orlando Eye, next to Universal Boulevard.
+The new residency was expected for late 2024, and had an original opening date for April 3, 2025, before being pushed to 2026 due to construction delays.